Piriformis syndrome facts

 - Extension of pain down the length of the sciatic nerve, as far as the foot

-- Severe buttock and/or leg pain
+- Severe buttock pain and/or leg pain (leg muscle spasm)

 The early and late signs and symptoms may be intermittent; however, they may recur, usually triggered by sitting, running, climbing stairs, or even applying pressure over the piriformis muscle.

-How do health-care professionals diagnose piriformis syndrome?
+What tests do health care professionals diagnose piriformis syndrome?

 What are treatments and medications for piriformis syndrome?